OpenTechSchool-Brussels/generative-art-with-processing/Playing-with-lines.markdown

                    //  / when they have the same type.
 Just
    //  / separate them with a comma void setup() {
-  //Don’t forget to indent (put a left margin) when you enter a new
-  // / block of code, it makes the code easier to read. size(displayWidth, displayHeight);
+  size(displayWidth, displayHeight);
   background(0);
   noCursor();